essameldin77/AWS-Serverless-REST-API-Architecture/README.md

 🌐 FRONTEND

-* The project includes a simple frontend to interact with the API.
+* The project includes a simple frontend to-do list application to interact with the API.

+* It can be used as a static website or integrated with AWS.

+* To integrate it with AWS, the endpoints need to be created in conjunction with the AWS-related services as architected in the diagram.

+* Always ensure the CRUD operations and endpoints are written to integrate seamlessly.

 * After deployment, find the URL of your S3 bucket in the SAM outputs or the AWS Console.
 Open the URL in your web browser.